Purchases through our links may earn LEVVVEL a commission.

 There are lots of sub $400 Chromebooks, but the Lenovo Flex is the best one.
 And since it features a 2-in-1 form factor, it’s also the best 2-in-1 Chromebook that costs less than $400.
 Where others equipped their Chromebooks with either Celerons, low-power Pentiums, or mobile chipsets, Lenovo equipped the Flex 5 with a Core i3-10110U CPU.
 While not a powerhouse, this processor is an excellent choice in the sub $400 market.

-The best budget sub $400 Chromebook is the Lenovo Chromebook Duet.
+The best budget Chromebook you can get for less than $400 is the Lenovo Chromebook Duet.
 This device sports a 10.1-inch, 16:10 screen with a 1920×1200 resolution.
 This gives you more usable space, and we always like to see a 16:10 screen on a convertible.
 The screen isn’t great, but it’s more than decent for the (meager) price you’ll pay for this device.

 Overall, this is a cheap but not the most inexpensive Chromebook, perfect for everyday use and light work.
 It’s among the best Chromebooks for school.
 It has enough power for schoolwork, online classes, watching YouTube, and browsing the web.
-If six gigs of memory are too much for you, you can get the version with 4GB of RAM, which’s about 20 percent cheaper than the version with 6GB of memory or, you could get the HP Chromebook 14 instead.
-It comes with similar specs but only 32GB of storage.
+If six gigs of memory are too much for you, you can get the version with 4GB of RAM, which’s about 20 percent cheaper than the version with 6GB of memory.

 Last but not least, we have a refurbished MacBook Air.
 This means you only get a 90-day Amazon Warranty, but you also get a MacBook Air for less than $400.
 The specs here are great for the price.
 The CPU (dual-core Core i5-4250U) is too slow for heavy workloads but is great for everyday use and light work.
 The laptop also comes with four gigs of RAM and a 256GB SSD, more than any other notebook featured on this list.